vul337/jTrans/README.md

 ## Dataset
 - We present a new large-scale and diversified dataset, [BinaryCorp](https://cloud.vul337.team:8443/s/cxnH8DfZTADLKCs), for the task of binary code similarity detection.
 - The description of the dataset can be found at [here](datautils/README.md) and we give an [example](datautils/playdata.py) for using BinaryCorp.
+- If you need to use features that we do not provide in advance, such as call graphs, you can download the raw binaries from [here](https://cloud.vul337.team:8443/s/W57ZWXxn7zSKG4q).

 ## Acknowledgement
 This project is not possible without multiple great open-sourced code bases.
 We list some notable examples below.